Codecademy/docs/content/pytorch/concepts/tensors/terms/cat/cat.md

   - 'py-torch-for-classification'
 ---

-The **`.cat()`** function in PyTorch is used for concatenating two or more tensors in the same dimension.
-The tensors must have the same shape in all dimensions except the one in which they are concatenated.
+The **`.cat()`** function in PyTorch concatenates two or more tensors along a specified dimension.
+The tensors must have the same shape in all dimensions except for the dimension along which they are concatenated.

 ## Syntax